katophelix/Bamazon/README.md

 # Manager

 Running this node application first
-List a set of menu options:
+Lists a set of menu options:
 * View Products for Sale
 * View Low Inventory
 * Add to Inventory